If you are considering whether to apply for a loan or use your credit card to finance a big purchase, you need this article to help you decide.

 Credit card late payment charges are much higher than personal loans

-When you miss your monthly credit card payment, the late payment charge can be as high as 6% of the amount due.
+When you miss your monthly credit card payment, the late payment charge can be as high as 6% of the amount due than personal loan.
 Together with the interest rate and the balance you need to pay, this can be disastrous to your budget.
 If you do not pay in full, your credit card debt will grow huge rapidly.

-Meanwhile, on a personal loan, there is a fixed amount of late payment fee that will charge for every month you miss paying on time.
+Meanwhile, on a personal loan from private legal lender, there is a fixed amount of late payment fee that will charge for every month you miss paying on time.

 Use credit cards for small and basic necessities.
 But, make sure that you manage your finances well to avoid enormous charges.
-For investment purposes or projects, apply for a personal loan.
+For investment purposes or projects, you can also apply for a personal loan with Cash Mart lender.